webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

 </body>
 </html></nowiki>

-Now let’s get to the funny part: writing some JavaScript.
+Now let’s get to the fun part: writing some JavaScript.
 First we need to listen to the file select event and get a reference to the local file.
 But first we have to listen for the file select input field to be ready, after the DOMContentLoaded event:

  <nowiki>document.addEventListener('DOMContentLoaded', function(){